WHAT IS THE IBDP?

 The International Baccalaureate® (IB) Diploma Programme is taught to students between the ages of 16-19 with the aim of developing students breadth and depth of knowledge and encouraging a global outlook.

 There are six subject groups.
-Students must take one subject from each of the first five groups; the sixth subject can be either from Group 6 or a second subject from Groups 1-5.
-Three subject groups are taken at Higher Level (HL) and the other three in Standard Level (SL)
+Students must take one subject from each of the first five groups; the sixth subject can be either from Group 6 or an additional subject from Groups 1-5.
+Three subject groups are taken at Higher Level (HL) and the other three in Standard Level (SL).

 The IBDP requires students to take an addition of three core elements: theory of knowledge (TOK), creativity, activity, service (CAS) and the extended essay.

 Students who take the IB diploma programme are encouraged to think critically and challenge assumptions.
 They are taught to be open-minded and principled thinkers, inquirers and global communicators.